huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 The main advantage of server components is that you'll keep all type inference from typescript such as props or slot and event data passed from scoped slots !

--->
+So this is something not available on nuxt islands, the name field for exemple is not typed... wait i'm pretty sure there's a way to do it, so i'll say "yet" -->

 ---